-As her works are becoming more well known, they appear in museums and galleries, including amsolo exhibition at the Virginia Quilt Museum, a solo show at the McLean Textile Gallery in McLean, Virginia in 2021, and an artist's Gallery at the Birmingham Festival of Quilts in 2020 (unfortunately canceled due to COVID).
+As her works are becoming more well known, they appear in museums and galleries, including amsolo exhibition at the Virginia Quilt Museum, a solo show at the McLean Textile Gallery in McLean, Virginia in 2021, and an anticipated artist's Gallery at the Birmingham Festival of Quilts in 2020 (unfortunately canceled due to COVID).
 She is active in festivals and competitions, both as a participant and a judge, on both the East and West coasts of the US.

 Kathleen lives in the beautiful Blue Ridge mountains of North Carolina with her husband and two cats.
 Approximately half of the space in her home is filled by quilting machines, fabric, and tools.
 In addition to making show quilts, she is involved in the creation of quilts to be donated to people in need.
 She is an enthusiastic and kind quilt show judge and considers having the opportunity to judge to be an honor and a gift from the quiltmaker.

 "From Grandmother's Linen Closet: Kathleen's Award-Winning Quilts", 90-minute trunk show & lecture